 Premixed concentration has an onset of action similar to that of a rapid-acting insulin and a duration of action similar to that of intermediate-acting insulin.

 8. Instruct patient on the proper injection of insulin.
 The absorption of insulin is more consistent when insulin is always injected in the same anatomical site.
-Absorption if fastest in the abdomen, followed by the arms, thighs, and buttocks.
+Absorption is fastest in the abdomen, followed by the arms, thighs, and buttocks.
 It is recommended by the American Diabetes Association to administer insulin into the subcutaneous tissue of the abdomen using insulin syringes.

 9. Educate patient on the correct rotation of injection sites when administering insulin.

-Insulins should be refrigerated, should not be allowed to freeze, should avoid extremes of temperatures, and avoid exposure to direct sunlight.
+Insulins should be refrigerated, not be allowed to freeze, avoid extremes of temperatures, and avoid exposure to direct sunlight.
 To prevent irritation from “cold insulin,” vials may be stored at temperatures of 15º to 30ºC (59º to 86ºF) for 1 month.
-Opened vials are to be discarded after that time while unopened vials may be stored until their expiration date.
+Opened vials are to be discarded after that time, while unopened vials may be stored until their expiration date.
 Instruct patient to keep a spare vial of the insulin types prescribed.
 Cloudy insulins should be thoroughly mixed by rolling the vials between the hands before drawing the solution.